fracz/supla-filesensors/README.md

 That's it.
 Now, it's your job to fill these files with something interesting :-)

+## Adding, removing and changing channels

+You can add channels to the `supla-filesensors.cfg`.
+After you restart the program, they will be added to the device.

+However, you can neither remove channels nor change their types becuase SUPLA will refuse to accept such device with *Channels conflict* message.
+After such change, you need to stop `supla-filesensors`, remove the device from the SUPLA Cloud and then run it again.
+A new device with the new channels will be registered.

+This is a result of a design decision that SUPLA should never remove or change channels based on the data received from the device, as it might result in data loss caused by e.g. some device software bug.

 # Lauching

 Execute the following command in the project directory: